Toshiba Aircon Owner's Guide

 Compressor wear

-Older Toshiba rotary compressors can develop internal wear, leading to reduced cooling output and higher power draw before outright failure.
-This is a gradual decline rather than a sudden stop — the unit runs but never reaches the set temperature, and electricity bills creep up.
+Older Toshiba rotary compressors can develop internal wear.
+That leads to reduced cooling output and higher power draw before outright failure.
+It is a gradual decline rather than a sudden stop.
+The unit runs but never reaches the set temperature, and electricity bills creep up.
 By the time a compressor shows wear symptoms on a Toshiba unit past eight to ten years, the repair cost and parts lead time together often make replacement the more practical path.

 Drainage blockage

-The repair-or-replace decision on a Toshiba unit has an extra variable that other brands do not: parts availability.
+The repair-or-replace call on a Toshiba unit has an extra variable that other brands do not: parts availability.
 With Daikin, you weigh repair cost against remaining lifespan.
-With Toshiba, you also weigh the wait time for the part — a unit sitting idle for one to two weeks while a board ships in costs more than just the part price if it is the only cooling in the home.
+With Toshiba, you also weigh the wait time for the part.
+A unit sitting idle for one to two weeks while a board ships in costs more than just the part price if it is the only cooling in the home.

 Toshiba systems typically last eight to twelve years in Singapore's climate with regular maintenance.
-That range is tighter than Daikin's ten to fifteen years, partly because many Toshiba installations are already well into their service life and maintenance consistency varies.
+The range is tighter than Daikin's ten to fifteen years.
+That is partly because many Toshiba installations are already well into their service life and maintenance consistency varies.
 A well-maintained RAS unit in a bedroom can run ten-plus years with minor repairs.
 The same unit in a living room running twelve hours daily may need major work by year seven or eight.

 How Toshiba compares to Daikin